david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

 `user_group	`<br>
 Restricts the service to group members.

-**Recommended	    TBD for individual use cases (user or service)**
+**Recommended	setting depends on your unique system configuration.**

 **Default Setting**	,<br>
   `“user_group”:    "users"`

-The HDDL-R service may be restricted to a privileged group of users.
+The `hddldaemon` may be restricted to a privileged group of users.
 The appropriate group will vary according to the local system configuration.

 **Supported Settings:**<br>
 Valid groups on the current system.
 The `“users”` group is a default group that exists on Windows and most Linux distributions.